KevinCrespin/p5-Brick-Game/README.md

 ### Play it!
 https://kevincrespin.github.io/p5-Brick-Game/
-#### WARNING: This game is meant to be played on full screen mode on a web browser and it cannot be played on phones or tablets.
-Please, press F11 on your keyboard to enter full screen mode or zoom out the page until no game assets are off screen.
+#### WARNING: This game was a coding exercise to test the [p5.js](http://p5js.org) library and it has screen compatabilities issues, the game is meant to be played on full screen mode on a web browser ONLY and it cannot be played on phones or tablets.
+For a better experience please press F11 on your keyboard to enter full screen mode or zoom out the page until no game assets are off screen.
 Thank you!

 ### Controls